kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 * [Xamarin Wallet](https://github.com/turtlecoin/turtle-wallet-xamarin)
 * [Nest Wallet](https://github.com/turtlecoin/turtle-wallet-go)

-To view a guide on using them, check [this](Making-a-GUI-Wallet).
+To view a guide on using them, you can go [here](guides/wallets/making-a-wallet/#graphical-wallet-gui-wallet)

-#### Q: I'm using the GUI Xamarin wallet, and when I start it up I get an error: `Could not load file or assembly Newtonsoft.Json`

-  A: You need to download the .zip file from the github, not just the .exe file - <https://github.com/turtlecoin/desktop-xamarin/releases>, you need all of these files for the GUI to work.

 #### Q: I'm using the GUI Xamarin wallet, and it fails to connect to the daemon.

   A: There are multiple reasons this can occur.
 Try opening `walletd.log` and scrolling to the bottom to determine what is occurring.
   * A wrong password - check `walletd.log` to check if this is occurring.
-If you are sure your password is correct, this link could be helpful - <https://github.com/turtlecoin/desktop-xamarin/issues/20>
+If you are sure your password is correct, this link could be helpful - <https://github.com/turtlecoin/desktop-xamarin/issues/20

-  * You have another `walletd.exe` or `TurtleCoind.exe` process running.
+  * You have another `walletd.exe` or SimpleWallet process running.
 Only one of these can be running at once, and the GUI launches its own.
 Check Task Manager and close down any of these processes and try again.

   * `walletd` is importing blocks from the DB, which takes a while and so the GUI thinks it has crashed.
 Solution here - <https://github.com/turtlecoin/desktop-xamarin/issues/17#issuecomment-366790435>

   * If all else fails, if you have your private keys then you can instead import your wallet into SimpleWallet.

     * If that is not a desirable option, come and ask for help over at [the Discord](https://discord.gg/J7g99EE)

 ## Paper Wallet / Cold Storage?<a name="paper-wallet-cold-storage"></a>
 #### Q: Wait, What's Cold Storage?

-  A: The term "Cold Storage" refers to a wallet that has been created via an offline means.
+  A: The term "cold storage" refers to a wallet that has been created via an offline means.

 The preferred way to do this is via a computer than has never ever been connected to the internet, commonly referred to as an air gapped device.